Roberto De Zerbi: 2023–24 season

 De Zerbi expressed frustration towards Brighton's January 2024 transfer window activity, with the club's only first-team signing being of 19-year old Argentine defender Valentín Barco.
 De Zerbi, when asked in a press conference about Brighton’s midfield resources, stated: “I spoke with the club, but they decided a different way".
 The club had signed young midfielder Carlos Baleba, in addition to James Milner and Mahmoud Dahoud as replacements for the outgoing Moisés Caicedo and Alexis Mac Allister in the summer 2023 window, however Dahoud departed the club on loan in the January window.

 Under De Zerbi's stewardship, the club advanced to the knockout phase of the Europa League and also won their group, after a 1–0 victory over Marseille in their final match of the group phase.
-On progression in Brighton's debut European campaign, De Zerbi commented: "We will prepare for the rest of the Europa League in the same way – with our passion, our ideas, our attitude and pride.
-I'm really proud for this moment because we are without a lot of players and we are playing every three days.
-I know the level of the people inside the dressing room.
-I'm really lucky to be the Brighton coach because I love my players totally."

 On 28 February 2024, Brighton's FA Cup campaign came to an end in the fifth round after a 1–0 defeat to Wolverhampton Wanderers at Molineux Stadium.
 Brighton's Europa League campaign came to a halt in the round of 16 phase, after a 4–1 aggregate loss over two legs to Roma, with Brighton losing 4–0 away in the first leg.
-After the first leg defeat on 7 March 2024, De Zerbi stated: "We played our game and we gave our best and maybe our best at this moment is this performance.
-Roma were much better in terms of showing their experience of playing this type of game and we suffered too much at this level of the competition, which we’re not used to.
-We created a lot of chances, about as many as Roma, but Roma played at a different pace and won the game.
-It’s the first time Brighton have played in the Europa League round of 16. it’s a big step up for us but I know we played 20% less well than we can."